Umair-Ansari/search-angular/README.md

 # Search Angular

-A simple Search feild using Angular.js with fantastic UI
+A simple searching project using Angular.js.
+This is very small project and can help you to jump start in Angular.js.
+I have used almost all main features of Angular.js like Controllers, Routes, Pipes, Directives also I have appllies filters

 **Version 1.0.0* - [Change Log](CHANGELOG.md)